 I mentioned in a previous post how lucky I am that my mom taught me how to sew, and in my cranky teenage years, no less!
 She taught me the basics on a machine that is quite similar to the one I use as my primary sewing machine now.
 Since then, I’ve spent a lot of time poring over sewing books in bookshops and libraries, and investing in the ones I found most helpful.
 Today I’d like to share some of my favorite sewing books for beginners, although I think many of these are great resources even for more experienced sewers.

-Update 2/14/17: This continues to be one of my most popular posts, even four years later!
+Update 1/12/19: This continues to be one of my most popular posts, almost six years later!
 I’ve added a few more of my favorite beginners’ sewing books, to help you learn to sew with the best of ’em!

 School of Sewing is a beautiful sewing manual that goes through everything you might want to know as a beginner.
 It’s written by Shea Henderson, founder of the Modern Quilt Guild in Kansas City, and that background comes through in her approach to teaching.
 With each project, you hone your skills as a sewer, and foster a sense of confidence.
 I loved the photo diagrams in this book; it’s always helpful to have a visual guide when you’re feeling unsure about what you seams should look like.